 Ueno Park is home to museums, sacred sites, and green surroundings.
 Shinobazunoike Pond, located in the middle of the park, is particularly beautiful in spring when the ground is covered in soft pink blossoms.
 Rowboat rentals are available.

 Tokyo National Museum is one of the many museums you'll find in Ueno Park.
-Inside you'll find one of the biggest collections of Japanese archaeological artifacts.
+One of the largest collections of archaeological artifacts and works of art from Japan and other Asian countries is located here.
 Shitamachi Fuzoku Shiryokan hosts a nostalgic display of Japanese life from late Meiji era (1868-1912) to early Showa era (1926-89).Scattered throughout the grounds you'll find a number of shrines and temples.
-Keep an eye out for Toshogu Shrine, the octagonal-shaped temple hall of Bentendo on an island in Shinobazu Pond, and Kiyomizu Kannon Temple with a balcony that extends out from the hillside.
+Keep an eye out for Ueno Toshogu Shrine, the octagonal-shaped temple hall of Bentendo on an island in Shinobazu Pond, and Kiyomizu Kannon Temple with a balcony that extends out from the hillside.